Canberra Marathon: History

 The marathon was first held in November 1976 and had 30 people start.
 It was founded by John Harding, who also was the race director and inaugural winner, with a finish time of 2:36:39.
 The whole purpose of the event was to allow John Harding to get a qualifying time in order to enter the Australian Marathon.
 In total 17 people completed the course of which 14 finished in under 3 hours.

 In November 1977, the race was known as the "Pre-Pacific Conference Games Marathon" with a total of 85 finishers.
 The 1978 race had 260 participants and was known as the "Canberra International Marathon" after which it was decided to run the marathon in April to avoid clashing with other races with the 1979 race restricted to 300 runners.
 The number of runners peaked in 1984 with almost 2,400 starters but dropped in the late 1980s to around 500 runners each year.

 The event was sponsored by Nike from 1979 to 1989 before sponsorship was taken over by the ACT Academy of Sport for the 1990 race with a $7,000 sponsorship package.
 Sponsorship for the race was then provided by Mobil starting in 1991.

 The 1995 race was the Australian trial for the IAAF World Marathon Cup after being nominated by Athletics Australia.

 From 2003 a memorandum of understanding was undertaken with ACT Cross Country Club to give Cundy Sports Marketing responsibility to manage the event.

 In 2010 a dispute between the two groups both claiming to own the event (Cundy Sports Marketing and ACT Cross Country Club) went to court to resolve.
 As a result of this, government approvals for the event were not granted and the race was not held.
 As a result of this the ACT Cross Country Club disbanded.
 The 2011 event was organised by Fairfax Events as part of the Australian Running Festival.

-The 2020 in-person edition of the race was postponed to 2021 due to the coronavirus pandemic, with all entries automatically transferred to 2021 and all registrants given the option of also running the race virtually and receiving a medal for free.
+The 2020 in-person edition of the race was postponed to 2021 due to the COVID-19 pandemic, with all entries automatically transferred to 2021 and all registrants given the option of also running the race virtually and receiving a medal for free.
 The 2021 race attracted 1,600 entries.

 Course

-In 2014 the race course moved from being a 3-lap race starting and finishing at Telopea Park School in Manuka to a new, single lap, route starting and finishing at Old Parliament House, Canberra after passing landmarks such as the National Zoo and Aquarium, Government House, Yarralumla and Telstra Tower.
+In 2014 the race course moved from being a 3-lap race starting and finishing at Telopea Park School in Manuka to a new, single lap, route starting and finishing at Old Parliament House after passing landmarks such as the National Zoo & Aquarium, Government House and Telstra Tower.

 The marathon starts at Telopea Park School in the suburb of Manuka, within sight of Parliament House.
 The route starts with a 10 km lap around the old and new Parliament buildings and other major government buildings.
 This is followed by a double lap crossing Lake Burley Griffin (over the Kings Avenue and Commonwealth Avenue bridges) and along Parkes Way out towards the Glenloch interchange near the Telstra Tower landmark.